In workshops in YOI units and prisons we hope to help participants to affect social change and personal transformation through creative engagement.

 Prison staff Anastasia Selby and Eddie Tarry

 On December 19th, 13 women from HMP Styal performed The Christmas Toy Story (The Nutcracker springs to mind ) for Family Day - they designed panto type props and one woman, a professional seamstress made fabulous Toy costumes from material she found in the prison.
 About 150 people watched the performance with the Toys singing and dancing with some of the younger children in the audience.
-The women created a wonderfully celebratory atmosphere.
+The women created a wonderfully celebratory atmosphere and everyone had fun whether performing or participating in the audience.

 BELOW IS FEEDBACK FROM THE OFFICERS